a photo of robot hands typing on a keyboard

 A report by Alizila, the online news outlet of Alibaba, said the AI "has passed the Turing test and is capable of producing 20,000 lines of copy in a second...brands using the new tool, such as fashion chain Esprit and Texas-born clothing brand Dickies, can adjust the length and tone of their copy, such as dictating whether they want the tone to be promotional, functional, fun, poetic or heartwarming."

 "All the content produced by the AI Copywriter is the result of applying deep learning models, trained with large volumes of quality created by humans.
-Human creativity is the cornerstone for the machine, which isn't able to replace the creativity of people," said Christina Lu, general manager for Alimama marketing.
+Human creativity is the cornerstone of machines, and it can't replace people's creativity," said Christina Lu, general manager for Alimama marketing.
 "AI for marketing...allows people to devote more energy to richly creative work," Lu added.

-Alizila claims the AI tool is used nearly a million times every day by merchants and marketers on Alibaba-owned Taobao, Tmall, fashion flash-sale site Mei.com, and Chinese wholesale buying site 1688.com.
+Alizila claims the AI tool is used nearly a million times daily by merchants and marketers on Alibaba-owned Taobao, Tmall, fashion flash-sale site Mei.com, and Chinese wholesale buying site 1688.com.